IBM-Bluemix-Docs/cloud-object-storage-infrastructure/python.md

 # Using Python

-Python support is provided through the Boto 3 library.
+Python support is provided through the `Boto 3` library.
 It can be installed from the Python Package Index via `pip install boto3`.
-The examples shown here were generated using version 1.4.0 of the boto3 package.
+The examples that are shown here were generated using version 1.4.0 of the `boto3` package.

-Existing applications that use the original Boto 2.x library should be compatible as well, although it is no longer being actively maintained and users are encouraged to migrate to Boto 3.
+Existing applications that use the original `Boto 2.`x` library might be compatible as well, although it is no longer being actively maintained and users are encouraged to migrate to `Boto 3`.
 {:tip}

 By default, access keys are sourced from `~/.aws/credentials`, but can also be set as environment variables.
-Minimum required `~/.aws/credentials` file:
+The minimum contents that are required `~/.aws/credentials` file are as follows.

 ```
 [default]